AlekzanderKosakowski/misc_python/README.md

 Coordinates.py: Convert between Right Ascension and Declination coordinate formats (HH:MM:SS.ss vs Decimal Degrees)

 corner_dist.ipynb: Create fancy corner plot.
-Not very efficient.
+Not very efficient, doesn't look good, and seaborn does it better, faster, and cleaner.
+This is only here for reference now.

-eleanor_astropy.py: Use eleanor to obtain TESS light curves.
-Process those lightcurves using astropy.timeseries.LombScargle.
-Estimate amplitude and frequency uncertainty using multi-processed bootstrapping
+eleanor_astropy.py: Use eleanor (https://adina.feinste.in/eleanor/) to obtain TESS FFI light curves.
+Process those lightcurves using astropy.timeseries.LombScargle to search for variability.
+Estimate amplitude and frequency uncertainty using multi-processed bootstrapping.
+While it is very easy to modify this code to take a list of targets instead of a single target, I don't recommend it because the code isn't written in a memory efficient way.
+This code doesn't appear to release memory after each loop, causing it to quickly hoard all of your available memory.
+It was much slower, but more memory efficient, to modify this code to use sys.argv[] for targetdec, ra, dec and throw it in a bash loop or awk-generated script instead.

 plot_phased.py: Plot phased-lightcuve with model over two phases.
-Separate panel zoomed into phase=1.0 for eclipses.
+Separate panels zoomed into phase=0.5 and phase=1.0 for secondary and primary eclipses.

 skyplot.py: Plot the locations of astronomical objects on a mollweide projection of the sky.
 Allows quick multi-color plotting based on optional filter argument.